markjnkim/es_mod/01-html/content/step-4-what-to-do.md

 # Adding Images

-The designer has given us some new images to work with.
+So the company's design team has given us some new images to work with.
 Download these [SVG files](./link-needed) and add them to your `assets/images` folder.
 You may be wondering why these are SVGs and not JPGs or PNGs.
 In fact, what the heck is an SVG?
 Just for fun, open one of these new files in VS Code.
 It'll look something like this:

 ```xml
 <svg xmlns="http://www.w3.org/2000/svg" viewBox="0 0 164.73 130.92"><defs><style>.cls-1{fill:#39a6b2;}</style></defs><title>Asset 2</title><g id="Layer_2" data-name="Layer 2"><g id="Layer_2-2" data-name="Layer 2"><path class="cls-1" d="M163.69,109.93H99.88a.75.75,0,0,0-.69.69v2.6a2.92,2.92,0,0,1-3,3H68.67a3,3,0,0,1-3-3v-2.42a.73.73,0,0,0-.69-.69H1a1.12,1.12,0,0,0-1,1v10.58a9.25,9.25,0,0,0,9.19,9.19H155.54a9.26,9.26,0,0,0,9.19-9.19V111.15a1.16,1.16,0,0,0-1-1.22Z"/>